ysndr/katacoda-scenarios/pijul/step3.md

 ## Concepts

 If you were to amend changes in git that are not the HEAD commit, you will need to resort to `git rebase`.
 But who has used rebase knows that changing a commit will inevitably change the signature of all commits following.
 The new history created by rebasing will be incompatible with the original one.
-Therefore in collaborative environments it is strongly discouraged to rebase public branches.
+Therefore, in collaborative environments it is strongly discouraged to rebase public branches.

 Notably about pijul is that changes, as long as they don't have dependencies, are commutative.
 That means that unlike git, which tracks edits in a linear log, the order in which the changes are applied does not matter as long as their dependencies are present.
 This makes pijul far more flexible!